The way that can be told of is hardly an eternal, absolute, unvarying one;

 A substanceless image of all things seemed to exist before the progenitor that we hardly know of.

-Whereas the force of words is soon spent.
+The force of words is soon spent.

 It seems far better to keep what is in the heart.